1977 Arizona armored car robbery: Arrests

 On May 18, 1978, after nearly a year of investigation, a Federal Grand Jury returned an indictment against the Poland brothers for robbery, kidnapping and murder.
-However, FBI agents suspected that both brothers would not surrender quietly so they decided to arrest them away from their homes fearing a shootout.
+However, FBI agents suspected that both brothers would not surrender quietly, so they decided to arrest them away from their homes, fearing a shootout.
 Michael Poland went to a real-estate office while Patrick went to the game arcade.
-When Patrick Poland reached the arcade the FBI arrest team tried to nab him before he entered.
-However he surrendered without a fight, and they later found a stash of weapons in his car including a .44 Magnum gun.
+When Patrick Poland reached the arcade, the FBI arrest team tried to capture him before he entered.
+However, he surrendered without a fight, and they later found a stash of weapons in his car, including a .44 Magnum gun.

 Eventually, despite the risks, the second arrest team entered the real estate office and arrested Michael Poland uneventfully.
 However, he refused to answer questions and insisted his brother do the same.
 No fingerprints linked them to the murdered guards or the armored car.